polygoncoin/Session-Handlers/README.md

 // Start session in normal (read/write) mode.
 // Use once client is authorized and want to make changes in $_SESSION Session::sessionStartReadWrite();

+// Starting use of session in normal code from here
 $_SESSION['id'] = rand();

 ```